 It's not that complicated.

-Newt Gingrich, former Speaker of the House is with us.
+Newt Gingrich, former Speaker of the House, is with us.

 You said last night, and I want you to expand on this if you can.

-Uh great to have you back.
+Great to have you back.

-He was that powerful of force.
+He was that powerful a force.

 I think that's indisputable.